Holacracy Raidboxes

 2. more freedom for the individual

 A year and a half after our first failed start-up project, I was certain that I would never be employed again!
 The freedom just felt too good.
-I had never really had any bad experiences in an employment relationship, but even during job interviews after my studies, I often felt the need to do things differently - in my own way - and to be able to make the important decisions myself.
+I had never really had any bad experiences in an employment relationship, but even during job interviews after graduating, I often felt the need to do things differently – in my own way – and to be able to make the important decisions myself.

-That's why I have no desire to "hire" anyone.
-For me, the word alone symbolizes standstill ("in place").
-That's why I want all team members at Raidboxes to feel like entrepreneurs.
+That’s why I have no desire to “hire” anyone.
+For me, the word alone symbolises standstill (“in place”).
+That’s why I want all team members at Raidboxes to feel like entrepreneurs.
 For me, that means: responsibility for results and budgets, the freedom to make mistakes and the freedom to get everything out of their area that they can and think is right.

 3. more freedom for the management